mmkal/TypeScript/src/lib/README.md

 ## How do we figure out when to add something?

-TypeScript has a rule-of-thumb to only add something when it has got far enough through the standards process that it is more or less confirmed.
+HypeScript has a rule-of-thumb to only add something when it has got far enough through the standards process that it is more or less confirmed.
 For JavaScript APIs and language features, that means the proposal is at stage 3 or later.

 You can find the source of truth for modern language features and Intl APIs in these completed proposal lists: